 Having content that truly addresses the problems your audience is facing is vital.
 If you want Google to recommend your content to its users, that content needs to bring value to them.
 That means being highly relevant information and providing a helpful solution to the user’s problem or question.
 On a wider scale, consistently creating relevant, helpful content that solves users’ problems demonstrates to Google that you understand your audience and that you are striving to bring beneficial content to them — and that breeds credibility.

 So focus on bringing real value to your audience with every piece of content you create.
 To bring real value, you need to focus on user intent.

 What are your audiences looking for?
+An SEO specialist must clearly understand his audience to provide only the best keywords and topics for upcoming content.
 You can find out the search terms, or keywords, they use by looking at tools such as SEMrush, and also by asking your sales and support staff what questions people ask them.

 When you put together a solid and researched list, think very hard about the intent behind their searches and questions.
 Sometimes it will be obvious?
 Often, searches and questions are ambiguous, and the intent is not immediately obvious.
 You need to understand your audience and provide valuable content that serves the intent of their query.

 Different types of content are appropriate for different stages in the funnel, different users. and different user contexts (location, device, etc.).
 A good content strategy will contain a mix of the different formats I am about to describe.